netd-tud/artifacts-conext21-dns-fwd/dns-honeypot-sensors/readme.md

 ./test.sh  # test requires dig and no NAT, works every 5 minutes per src /24
 ```

+The test script utilizes dig and the `+unexpected` option, which does not work in old dig versions.
+Also, it might get deprecated again in future releases.
+We have successfully tested dig version `9.16.6` and `9.16.21`.

 ### Expected Output

 ```bash